 Telogen effluvium could be caused by multiple factors.

 - Severe infections or chronic illness such as kidney or liver disease, or thyroid gland issues.

 - Hormonal changes relating to pregnancy or childbirth and menopause.

 - Extreme weight loss, stress, depression.

-- Medications such as beta blockers, retinoids, antidepressants, calcium channel blockers and NSAIDS that includes ibuprofen.
+- Medications such as beta blockers, retinoids, antidepressants, calcium channel blockers and non-steroidal anti-inflammatory drugs that includes ibuprofen.

 - Nutrient-deficient diets or crash diets – iron deficiency, low protein intake.

 Generally, the hair loss is experienced quite a few months post occurrence of the cause because hairs in the telogen state take at least a couple of months to fall off.
 The shedding decreases a few months after the hair fall cause has been addressed.

 The diagnosis of most telogen effluvium cases begin with hair and scalp examination and study of patient medical history.
 The hair is often so brittle that it falls out when subjected to even the slightest of force or pressure.
 The shedding hair could have club-shaped white keratin bulbs, typical of telogen hairs.
 To confirm presence of the problem, a small sample of the scalp skin is taken for microscopic examination – the process referred to as biopsy.
 This helps determine the condition of the hair-producing tissues and hair follicles.

 There aren’t any major treatments for most telogen effluvium cases.
 Dermatologists typically prescribe minoxidil to stimulate new hair growth, provided the underlying causal factor is treated.
 An iron or zinc deficiency is rarely the cause and if so, taking necessary supplements helps cure the issue.